-- All groups, clubs, entities or individuals using a library meeting room must comply with these rules and with the Behavior Rules Governing the Use of Multnomah County Library.
+- All groups, clubs, entities or individuals using a library meeting room must comply with these rules and with the Multnomah County Library rules.
 Failure to comply with the rules may lead to immediate termination of the meeting, exclusion of individuals from library premises pursuant to the rules, and/or loss of future meeting room use privileges.

 Meeting room use by other government agencies (e.g. city, county, state and federal)

 The library makes its meeting rooms available for use by other government agencies, or their contractors, when possible.
 Library and county programs and sponsored events have priority for use of meeting room space, and demand by the public for meeting room space may also affect how frequently library meeting rooms are available to other government agencies.
 Use by other government agencies is subject to the above rules, with some exceptions:

 - Another government agency, or contractor working on behalf of a government-funded agency, that has booked space within two months of the use date will be considered to be confirmed in the use of the space.